cirosantilli/linux-cheat/init.md

     sudo service apache2 restart
     sudo restart apache2

-##script location

-Some systems such as Ubuntu use upstart, newer replacement to the `system v` init system
+Service only works for Upstart services, it does not see System V ones.

+##/etc/init

--   `/etc/init`: upstart configuration files
+Upstart configuration files

 Named services that can be used via:

     sudo service XXX start

 correspond to:

     /etc/init/XXX.conf

 files in this directory.

--   `/etc/init.d`: classic System V rc dirs

-	Upstart is backwards compatible and can also understand:

-	    /etc/init.d/XXX

-	as service:

-	    sudo service XXX start

-##start on
+###start on

 Determines event when the startup script will start.